 So, returning to the original question in this story: how do you pick the perfect diamond pendant or better yet start a capsule collection of your own pendant essentials?
 Well, it all starts by understanding a few timeless pendant categories.

 Natural Diamond Solitaires and Clusters

 In 1974 when Elsa Peretti launched her collection at Tiffany it included a solitaire diamond on a chain that was part of her Diamonds by the Yard(r) collection.
 This little piece popularized diamond solitaire necklaces, which are still beloved to this day.
 When asked by Newsweek about the jewel in 1977 Peretti said, “There is nothing more pretty than a little diamond on a chain.”
 Of course, leave it to Zendaya to continue to prove this true nearly four decades later.

 Jewelry brands today have gotten creative with the idea of diamond pendant designs involving solitaires.
 Some styles include colorful enamels around one stone.
 Others make pendants, like Suzanne Kalan’s below are made out of a cluster of stones.
 There are also styles centering on various fancy diamond shapes such as a pear shape.

-Diamond Initial Pendant Designs
+Natural Diamond Initial Pendant Designs